bioconnector/workshops2015/lessons/r/r-viz.md

 p + geom_jitter() + geom_boxplot()
 ```

 Notice how in that example we first added the jitter layer then added the boxplot layer.
 But the boxplot is now superimposed over the jitter layer.
 Let's make the jitter layer go on top.
 Also, go back to just the boxplots.
 Notice that the outliers are represented as points.
 But there's no distinction between the outlier point from the boxplot geom and all the other points from the jitter geom.
 Let's change that.
+Notice the British spelling.

 ```r